-- All leaders, park entry fees, and permits for all activities unless described as optional. - Accommodations for the nights of February 6 through February 20 and a dayroom on February 21. - Meals from breakfast on February 7 through lunch on February 21. - Transfers from the Kilimanjaro International Airport to Arusha Serena Hotel, regardless of arrival day, and via complimentary hotel airport shuttle from Kia Lodge to the Kilimanjaro International Airport, regardless of departure day. - Limited bottled water each lodge provides bottles of drinking water in your room daily. - Trip Materials information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc. - Short Term AMREF Flying Doctor medical emergency evacuation insurance.
+- All leaders, park entry fees, and permits for all activities unless described as optional. - Accommodations for the nights of February 6 through February 20 and a dayroom on February 21. - Meals from breakfast on February 7 through lunch on February 21. - Bottled water throughout the trip. - Transfers from the Kilimanjaro International Airport to Arusha Serena Hotel, regardless of arrival day, and via complimentary hotel airport shuttle from Kia Lodge to the Kilimanjaro International Airport, regardless of departure day. - Trip Materials information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc. - Short Term AMREF Flying Doctor medical emergency evacuation insurance.
 This does not include hospital or treatment costs.
 For more information see www.cheesemans.com/travel-insurance.